PzAz04Maus/Abiogenesis/_AB13 High priority stuff/1 Settings Theory & Fluff/Core Lore/1 Paranatural.md

 From its discovery, the phenomena of memeforming was a highly sought after effect.
 It was eventually found that memeforming could be initialized by forming a machine out of intricately patterned, extremely powerful electromagnetic fields using New Math.
 Passing instructions into this electromagnetic blackbox would produce the intended thoughtforms and memeforms, although no other detectable output can be found.

-While New Math and its attendant memeforms can be achieved with traditional hardware solutions, the minimum requirements tend to possess exorbitant costs, especially from energy inefficiency of the datacenters required, limiting them to static sites.
+While New Math and its attendant memeforms can be achieved with traditional hardware solutions, the minimum requirements needed impose exorbitant costs, especially from energy inefficiency of the datacenters required, limiting them to static sites.

 In contrast wetware are more energy and density efficient, making them suitable for "desktop" applications.
 Wetware therefore proliferates the field as an accessible, mobile alternative to the massive, risky data clusters, where wetware's lifespan and difficulty of scaling are less relevant

 In the field, the most common memeform interfaces are colloquially known as wetboxes.
 These range in size from sheets of rubber to vehicle mounted monstrosities.
-# Wetbox
+# Wetbox, wetware, organelle

-A Memeforming Organelle consisting of a gelaceous cortex with a shock absorbing plastic scaffolding, divided into lobes by permeable membranes.
-The membrane acts as a neural connector to the io harness behind the sustainment stem.

-The scaffolding is 3d printed with an internal circulatory system consisting of ducts and porous capillaries that connect to the sustainment stem.

-The entire device is set inside a crash rated cbrn protected exterior shell.
-Military variant organelles may be protected to stanag 4569 level 1 standards.
+Hardware consisting of biological or biologically analogous tissues.
+Wetware can be of abiologic or biologic origins.

-Wetboxes can be overused, causing cellular death.
+Wetboxes have a lifespan and can be overused.
+Cellular death is a possibility.

 While organelles are considered a form of living tissue complete with a shelf-life, they are first and foremost an organic processor, not a creature.

 ## Creating an organelle

 The raw materials for an organelle must be harvested from supernormal sources - the US has no capability to create the required material from scratch.